AriFordsham/GHCWiki/working-conventions/git/submodules.md

 It's very important to keep in mind that Git submodules track commits (i.e. not branches!) to avoid getting confused.
 Therefore, `git submodule update` will result in submodules having checked out a so-called [ detached HEAD](http://alblue.bandlem.com/2011/08/git-tip-of-week-detached-heads.html).

+So, in order to make change to a submodule you can either:

+>
+> 1) Work directly on the detached HEAD in the submodule directory.

+>
-So, in order to make change to a submodule you can either work directly on the detached HEAD, or checkout the respective branch the commit is supposed to be pointed at from.
+> 2) Checkout the respective branch the commit is supposed to be pointed at from (normally `master`.
+See the table below for the full branch/repo summary).

 The example below will demonstrate the latter approach for the `utils/haddock` submodule:

 ```
 # do this *before* making changes to the submodule